 Cancer treatment can change a person’s sense of taste or smell.
 This may make cooking impossible.
 The patient may also lose interest in foods they used to love.
 But thoughtful gifts can help make it easier for patients to eat nourishing food they like.

 Gift cards for food delivery services let the patient choose what they want out of many available choices.
-A grocery delivery gift card can ensure the patient has money dedicated to good nutrition that comes right to the door.
+A grocery delivery gift card can ensure the patient has money dedicated to good nutrition that comes right to their door.
 Both options give the patient flexibility to try different foods when an everyday meal seems unappetizing.

-4: High-Quality Self Care Through Professional Massage
+4: High-Quality Self-Care Through Professional Massage

 What Makes This Gift Great